 There is a two-part Foundations course in the Fall and Spring Semesters of the first year in the program.
 (6 credit hours)

 The practice of medicine is as old as civilization.
 This course studies fundamental questions relating to the shifting conceptions of health and disease, and how that affects our conception of physicians, remedies, mental sickness, and societal responses to sickness.
 The course focuses on three basic questions: (i) what is illness? (ii) how medicine changes society? and (iii) how culture interprets medicine?
 We will answer these questions from an interdisciplinary perspective incorporating history, philosophy, religion, anthropology, and literature.

 Foundations 2 – Is a better medicine possible?

-McCollough Scholars will take 3 elective seminar courses in their 2nd and 3rd year from a selected list of courses taught by departments in the College of Arts & Sciences.
+McCollough Scholars will take 3 elective seminar courses in their second and third year from a selected list of courses taught by departments in the College of Arts & Sciences.
 (9 credit hours)

 There is a separate application and interview process for the McCollough Program.
-It will include letters of recommendation, an essay on a specific topic, GPA requirement, a competitive ACT score, strong evidence of resiliency, and an on-campus interview with the selection committee.
+It will include letters of recommendation, an essay on a specific topic, GPA requirement, a competitive ACT score, and strong evidence of resiliency.
 Learn more about the application process here.